 Probiotics are also known as friendly or good bacteria.
 But scientific accuracy is key to what we do and it’s worth pointing out that some probiotics are actually yeasts.

 What do probiotics do?

 Probiotics support immunity by stimulating the body’s natural defences, and by lining the intestines with a protective layer of friendly bacteria that bars pathogenic substances in the gut from harming the body.
 As two-thirds of the body's immune system is managed in the gut, it may be important to keep one's probiotic levels high.

-Disruptions to the balance of probiotics in the gut can compromise the beneficial roles that they play in the body.
-People with an imbalance of probiotics and pathogens in the gut (known as 'dysbiosis') may experience poor digestion, lowered natural immunity and a large variety of conditions such as:
+Disruptions to the good bacteria in the gut can compromise our health.
+The resulting imbalance of good and bad bacteria is known as ‘dysbiosis’ and can result in poor digestion, lowered natural immunity and a large variety of conditions such as:

 - Low Energy Levels

 - Gas or Bloating

 Whereas probiotics are the beneficial microorganisms themselves, prebiotics are a source of food for probiotics and help them grow, multiply and survive in the gut.
 For more information, take a look at our article What are Prebiotics?

 Our Probiotics Database provides more detailed information on some of the most researched strains in the world (not limited to those in the OptiBac Probiotics range) and explores the clinical research behind different strains, for different health conditions.
 When it comes to research on probiotics, generally speaking the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health, for example, helping to prevent antibiotic-associated diarrhoea.
 However, emerging fields of research include a huge variety of health concerns, such as weight loss, skin health and even mental health.
 Research into probiotics is growing at an exponential rate - so probiotics remain an exciting field to watch.